tjohnn/binger/README.md

 - __Display Details for Tv Show__ - Display the details for a selected tv show from either *Today's or Popular* tv shows' list.
 Show Details when a tv show is clicked, using the DetailsActivity
 - __Select Favorite Tv Show__ - Add a tv show to favorites list in local db, when the *heart icon* is clicked on a tv show.
 Using the following components: AppDatabase, FavoriteTvShowDao, FavoriteTvShow
 - __View Favorite Tv Show__ - When the *Favorite* menu option from *MainActivity* is clicked, the list of selected fovrite tv shows should be displayed, using the following components: FavoriteActivity, TvShowAdapter, FavoriteTvShowDao (Note: user should also be able to view details when a tv show is clicked)
+- __Synchronize Favorite Shows__ Using the list of shows that have been added to favorites, use the intent service to get latest information on the shows.
+This service should run on two occasions, first, it should be executed every day, a scheduler could be used to schedule the action. secondly, it should be executed on boot, i.e. when the device is turned on, using the BootReceiver.
 - __Navigation Requirements__ - The navigation for the app should be setup like so: user should be able to go forward and back to calling activity as shown below.
     MainActivity
         <-> DetailsActivity